GoogleCloudPlatform/DataflowTemplates/v2/bigquery-to-bigtable/README_BigQuery_to_Bigtable.md

 * **query** : The SQL query to use to read data from BigQuery.
 If the BigQuery dataset is in a different project than the Dataflow job, specify the full dataset name in the SQL query, for example: <PROJECT_ID>.<DATASET_NAME>.<TABLE_NAME>.
 By default, the `query` parameter uses GoogleSQL (https://cloud.google.com/bigquery/docs/introduction-sql), unless `useLegacySql` is `true`.
 You must specify either `inputTableSpec` or `query`.
 If you set both parameters, the template uses the `query` parameter.
 (Example: select * from sampledb.sample_table).
 * **useLegacySql** : Set to true to use legacy SQL.
 This parameter only applies when using the `query` parameter.
 Defaults to: false.
 * **queryLocation** : Needed when reading from an authorized view without underlying table's permission.
 (Example: US).
+* **queryTempDataset** : With this option, you can set an existing dataset to create the temporary table to store the results of the query.
+(Example: temp_dataset).
 * **bigtableRpcAttemptTimeoutMs** : The timeout for each Bigtable RPC attempt in milliseconds.
 * **bigtableRpcTimeoutMs** : The total timeout for a Bigtable RPC operation in milliseconds.
 * **bigtableAdditionalRetryCodes** : The additional retry codes.
 (Example: RESOURCE_EXHAUSTED,DEADLINE_EXCEEDED).